Highway Patrol (American TV series): Overview

 Art Gilmore's narration gives Highway Patrol a documentary feel, but several details are never mentioned.
 While described as a state police agency, the actual state is never identified.
 It is said to be a western state which borders Mexico.
+In Season 3, Episode 13, the city where the Highway Patrol headquarters is located is identified as "Hempstead."

 A key element of the show is two-way radio communication among patrol cars and headquarters, with heavy use of police code "10-4" (meaning "acknowledged").

 Star Trek creator Gene Roddenberry wrote five episodes, sometimes using the pseudonym "Robert Wesley".
-Future producer Quinn Martin was sound supervisor in the show's early years; style elements of "Highway Patrol" are evident in his later productions (The Untouchables, The Fugitive, Barnaby Jones, The Invaders, The FBI and The Streets of San Francisco).
+Future producer Quinn Martin was sound supervisor in the show's early years; style elements of Highway Patrol are evident in his later productions (The Untouchables, The Fugitive, Barnaby Jones, The Invaders, The F.B.I. and The Streets of San Francisco).

 When asked why the popular show ended, Crawford said, "We ran out of crimes".
-Crawford reportedly had had his fill of the show's hectic TV schedule (two shows per week), which had caused him to drink more heavily than ever, and he had decided to leave Highway Patrol to make films in Europe.
+Crawford reportedly had had his fill of the show's hectic production schedule (two shows per week), which had caused him to drink more heavily than ever, and he had decided to leave Highway Patrol to make films in Europe.
 Ziv held up Crawford's 10% share of the show's gross (some $2 million) until Crawford agreed to sign for a new Ziv pilot and TV show, King of Diamonds.
 After returning from Europe, Crawford signed his new contract with Ziv and later starred in King of Diamonds playing diamond insurance investigator John King.
 King of Diamonds lasted only one season before being canceled in 1962.
 Like most Ziv series, Highway Patrol repeats were syndicated for many years, sometimes with name Ten-4.
 In 2010, ThisTV began airing the series.
-In 2017, it was added to the lineup on MeTV.
+In 2017, it was added to the lineup on MeTV until its removal on December 27, 2024.
+Starting on April 1, 2024, the show currently airs on FETV.

-Actors
+Personnel

 The only constant regular on Highway Patrol is star Broderick Crawford as Dan Mathews.
-Crawford won an Academy Award for Best Actor in 1949 for All the King's Men.
 William Boyett became a regular in the fourth season as Sgt.
 Ken Williams.
+Art Gilmore was the narrator.
+Vernon Clark was the producer.
+Jack Shoemaker and Frank Runyon were the technical advisors.